 You just rinse them and they are ready to go—no cooking required.
 They have a neutral taste so you can throw sauces and dressings on top of them to dress them up.
 The only thing is that they are a bit crunchy, so I like to let them soften into the sauce at room temperature for a while before serving.
 The brand I like to use is Sea Tangle Kelp Noodles, which you can find at your local health food store, Whole Foods or even on Amazon,(See Note).

-- 1 Tbs.
-Udo’s omega 3 oil or olive oil
+Next, add the Udo’s omega 3 oil or olive oil, and the tamari.